 Glaucoma can be caused by an increase in pressure in the eye when the fluid that is made in the eye does not drain properly.
 Sometimes the optic nerve can be damaged, even though the pressure in your eye is within the normal range.
-Left untreated glaucoma can cause loss of vision.

 How is glaucoma treated?

 There are different types of treatment, depending on the type and severity of glaucoma and how fast it is developing.
 All treatments will act to lower the eye pressure and can range from eye drops and laser treatment to surgery, including the latest minimally invasive glaucoma surgery (MIGS) devices.

 Is there a cure for glaucoma?